elucidium/elucidium.github.io/_pages/music.md

 ![First Takes: Holiday Edition with Maestra (December 2024).
 (Gina Detres Photo)](/assets/img/header.jpg)

-This page (rev. 03/26/2025) is intended to be a comprehensive, digital *curriculum vitae* for all my musical and theatrical work.
+This page (rev. 12/17/2025) is intended to be a comprehensive, digital *curriculum vitae* for all my musical and theatrical work.
 Fair warning: it's a lot of details.
-Feel free to [skip the fine print with this résumé](/assets/pdf/xun-ruiran-music-public.pdf) or [contact me](mailto:xun.ruiran@gmail.com) with any questions!
+[Here's the one-page résumé as a PDF.](/assets/pdf/xun-ruiran-music-public.pdf) [Feel free to contact me](mailto:xun.ruiran@gmail.com) with any questions!

 ## biography

-**Ruiran Xun**<sup>[*]</sup> (she/her) is an NYC-based collaborative pianist, music director, and conductor.
+**Ruiran Xun**<sup>[*]</sup> (she/her) is a collaborative pianist, music director, and conductor.

-She is a 2022 graduate of Carnegie Mellon University, where she received B.S. degrees in chemistry and computer science, but was consistently involved in theatre and other musical endeavors outside of academics.
-She also earned a minor in collaborative piano from the School of Music.
-Ruiran has previously worked with the **Pittsburgh Festival Opera** (resident artist pianist, assistant music director) and the **CMU School of Music** (voice lesson and rehearsal pianist).
+She is a 2022 graduate of Carnegie Mellon University, where she received B.S. degrees in chemistry and computer science, along with a minor in collaborative piano.
+Ruiran previously worked with the **Pittsburgh Festival Opera** and the **CMU School of Music**.
 While at CMU, she was assistant conductor for the **All-University Orchestra**; music directed three mainstage productions by **Scotch'n'Soda Theatre**, a student-led theatre organization; and participated in many more projects in various capacities (composer, arranger, pianist).

-From 2022 to 2024, while residing in the SF Bay Area, Ruiran contributed to many productions as a music director, vocal director, rehearsal pianist, and/or audition pianist.
-She has also subbed as a rehearsal pianist, pit keyboardist, and/or conductor for other projects.
+From 2022 to 2024, while residing in the SF Bay Area, Ruiran contributed to many productions as a music/vocal director and rehearsal/audition pianist.
+She also frequently subbed on other projects.
 Some local companies she's worked for include **Sunnyvale Community Players** (*Next to Normal*, *The Little Mermaid*, *Sweeney Todd*), **Cabrillo Stage** (*The Hunchback of Notre Dame*, *In the Heights*), **The Pear Theatre** (*Falsettos*), **South Bay Musical Theatre** (*A Little Night Music*, *Mary Poppins*), **Foothill Music Theatre** (*Legally Blonde*), and **Stanford TAPS** (*Assassins*).

-Ruiran is particularly interested in developing new works as a music director and/or music assistant.
-Recent new work credits include *JUSTICE: A New Musical*, written by Lauren Gunderson, Kait Kerrigan, and Bree Lowdermilk (music director, **Marin Theatre Company** workshop & production, 2022–2023); *TRAVELS*, written by James Harrison Monaco (music assistant, **Ars Nova** workshop, 2023); and *MARIAN*, composed by Chelsea Marie Davis and Victoria Theodore (music assistant, **City College of New York** workshop, 2024).
+Ruiran is now based in New York City, where she primarily music assists developmental workshops and music directs concerts/cabarets.
+In 2025, she was the music assistant for *The Jonathan Larson Project* off-Broadway.

 [*] name pronunciation: roo-RAN SHREEN